killianmuldoon/doca-platform/docs/guides/usecases/hbn_ovn/readme.md

 ### Kubernetes prerequisites
 - CNI not installed
 - kube-proxy not installed
+- coreDNS should be configured to run only on control plane nodes - e.g. using NodeAffinity.
+[This addresses a known issue](https://github.com/NVIDIA/doca-platform/issues/5).
 - control plane setup is complete before starting this guide
 - worker nodes are not added until indicated by this guide